Barbados Programme of Action

 The United Nations Programme of Action on the Sustainable Development of Small Island Developing States, popularly referred to as the Barbados Program of Action (BPOA), is a policy document that both: comprehensively addresses the economic, environmental, and social developmental vulnerabilities facing islands; and outlines a strategy that seeks to mitigate those vulnerabilities.
 It remains the only internationally approved programme specific to Small Island Developing States (SIDS) which has been collectively and unanimously endorsed by SIDS.

 Development of the BPOA

 The full text of the BPOA was produced in Bridgetown, Barbados, in 1994 at the first Global Conference on the Sustainable Development of Small Island States, a conference mandated by United Nations General Assembly Resolution 47/189.
 The need for an islands specific conference was highlighted some two years prior at the 1992 United Nations Conference on Environment and Development (Earth Summit), held in Rio de Janeiro where 179 governments voted to adopt Agenda 21.
-Chapter 17, section G of Agenda 21 acknowledges that "small island developing states are a special case both for environment and development ... [and] are considered extremely vulnerable to global warming and sealevel rise."
+Chapter 17, section G of Agenda 21 acknowledges that "small island developing states are a special case both for environment and development ... [and] are considered extremely vulnerable to global warming and sea level rise."
+Another important portion of the programme highlighted through the Small Island Developing tend to not only have minuscule fragile economies and limited access to technology and resources.